 Everyone brings a zealous appetite to see, try, learn, collaborate, test, taste, burn, smell and smoke everything with insane enthusiasm.

 Tammy Tan, Eat Retreat alumni & owner of Spice Hound

-Kathryn Tomajan founded Eat Retreat in 2011.
-She is a certified olive oil taster and serves on the U.C.
-Davis California Sensory Panel, which grades olive oils from around the world.
+Kathryn Tomajan has milled olives in Northern California and Victoria, Australia.
+She is a certified olive oil taster and serves on the California Olive Oil Council Sensory Panel, which grades extra virgin olive oils.
 She holds a master’s degree from the University of Gastronomic Sciences in Pollenzo, Italy.
+Kathryn founded Eat Retreat in 2011.